Vacuuming a Pool with a Sand Filter – Step by Step

 The tools you will need to vacuum the pool

-You do not need many tools to manually vacuum.
+You do not need many tools to vacuum manually.
 You only need the following:

 Best alternative to manually vacuuming